Loft insulation is one of several home improvement measures that may be funded through the ECO scheme

 - Universal Credit (+ net monthly income below threshold; e.g. below £2350 for household with 2 adults and 2 children)

-FOR WINTER 2017-18, current advice is that residents on less than a £21,000 household income – after paying their rent or mortgage – those with young children, households with less than £12,000 in savings and people with certain disabilities could be eligible for financial assistance.
+Residents on less than a £21,000 household income – after paying their rent or mortgage – those with young children, households with less than £12,000 in savings and people with certain disabilities could be eligible for financial assistance.
 See 'New help to heat your home for Stafford residents'

 Extra conditions may apply for certain benefits.
 See GOV.UK for more details.
 A long-term health problem, such as respiratory disease or coronary heart disease, may qualify you for a grant from the Health Through Warmth scheme run by npower.